satyam3196/ReceiptHub/README.md

 The `resources` section contains various files and folders to demonstrate and test the functionality of ReceiptHub:

 - **Upload Bills**: The `upload_bills` folder includes four sample bills in PDF format.
 These bills can be uploaded to the application to test the bill processing, categorization, and analysis features.
+For the purpose of development and testing, I have processed over 200 receipts from [Kaggle datasets](https://www.kaggle.com/datasets) with a high level of accuracy.
+Four samples have been provided here for the user's convenience to test the robustness of the application.

 - **Scanned Bills (Sample)**: The `scanned_bills(sample)` folder contains PDF versions of the bills after they have been analyzed by the application.
 These are saved receipts with categorized data for reference and auditing purposes.